ikeq/imgHolder/README.md

 # imgHolder.js

-Hold the place for the image before it's done!
+Hold the place for images before they are done!

 ## Usage